dehezhang2/Notes/3402/CS3402_Database_System.md

   	col1 NUMBER(10) PRIMARY_KEY,
       col2 NUMBER(4) NOT NULL,
       col3 VARCHAR(5) REFERENCES zipcode(zip) ON DELETE CASCADE,
-      --CASCADE: parent delete => child delete
+      --CASCADE: parent delete => child delete (called cascade delete in Oracle) col4 DATE,
-      col4 DATE,
       col5 VARCHAR(20) UNIQUE,
-      --A unique constraint is a single field or combination of fields that uniquely defines a record. col6 NUMBER(5) CHECK(col6<100)
+      --A unique constraint is a single field or combination of fields that uniquely defines a record. => cannot be duplicate col6 NUMBER(5) CHECK(col6<100)
-  );
+      -- specify a condition(domain) on each row in the table );
   ```